 This has been confirmed by study after study.

-study by researchers from the National Oceanic and Atmospheric Administration (NOAA) in late 2012 reconfirmed earlier findings of high rates of methane leakage from natural gas fields.
+A study by researchers from the National Oceanic and Atmospheric Administration (NOAA) in late 2012 reconfirmed earlier findings of high rates of methane leakage from natural gas fields.

-The Anthropogenic Emissions of Methane in the United States study states that emissions of the potent greenhouse gas methane from industrial activities in the United States are vastly higher than previous estimates and appear to be 1.7 times higher than estimated by the Emissions Database for Global Atmospheric Research and 1.5 times higher than reported by the Environmental Protection Agency
+The Anthropogenic Emissions of Methane in the United States study states that emissions of the potent greenhouse gas methane from industrial activities in the United States are vastly higher than previous estimates and appear to be 1.7 times higher than estimated by the Emissions Database for Global Atmospheric Research and 1.5 times higher than reported by the Environmental Protection Agency.

 But a recent study published in the Proceedings of the National Academy of Sciences found that the Environmental Protection Agency (EPA) is significantly underestimating the amount of methane that natural gas drilling operations emit.
 Scientists monitored methane emissions at several drilling sites in southwestern Pennsylvania in June 2012.
 They found that methane emissions at the sites were 100 to 1,000 times greater than the EPA's estimate of how much methane the sites emit per second.